The College Condominiums

 Increasingly, it is becoming evident that Toronto’s emerging urban form has a glaring “missing middle”, a scale of development between high-rise towers and traditional low-rise residential neighbourhoods.
 Various factors exacerbate this vacuum.
 Among other factors, the high value of downtown land necessitates intense development and the economics of construction favours the simple repetitive floor plates of towers.

 The west side of the building forms the edge of a mid-block laneway connecting College Street and a small residential street of Kensington Market.
-Here, the design incorporates coloured glass balcony guard rails, providing a vibrant, visual field.
-The varied panels of glossy colour both enliven the laneway and at the same time participate in the heterogeneity of nearby Kensington Market.
+Here, the design incorporates coloured glass balcony guardrails, providing for a vibrant, visual field.
+The varied panels of glossy colour both enliven the laneway and at the same time participate in the heterogeneity of the nearby Kensington Market.

-Taken together 297 College Street is a creative response to Toronto’s emerging urban conditions and a model for the development of housing and retail uses along main streets.
+Taken together, The College Condominiums is a creative response to Toronto’s emerging urban conditions as well as a model for the development of housing and retail uses along main streets.
 The design of this building, fitting into an existing neighbourhood condition, is at the forward edge of progressive urbanization.